Eight Forest Lane

 Easy Rice Cooker Turmeric Rice

-Honestly this is one of those recipes that I consider not posting because is something as simple as combining stock, spices and rice together in a rice cooker technically a recipe?
-But it’s something I love to make and make quite often so I wanted to give you the inside scoop.
+Honestly this is one of those recipes that I held off posting for years as it’s so simple, combining stock, spices and rice together in a rice cooker.
+But it’s something I love to make, and make quite often, and ever since I published it in 2021, it’s become a reader favourite too!

 One of the cheats meals I love to make is an Indian style curry using a jar of curry paste from the supermarket (such as butter chicken or tikka masala), and cooking it up with some protein and coconut milk to make the most delicious cheats curry for dinner.